By: Chris ⎜ Last updated

 Sundays

-Sunday retail in Norway is heavily regulated.
-The default: shops are closed.
-All regular supermarkets, malls, department stores, and retail chains must shut their doors.
+Sunday opening hours in Norway are heavily regulated and most shops are closed.
+All regular supermarkets, malls, department stores, and retail chains must stay shut on Sundays.

-The one exception is grocery stores with a sales floor under 100 square metres, which can open on Sundays.
-You'll see chains like Joker, Bunnpris, and some Kiwi locations running small Sunday-format stores, sometimes called Brustadbu (named after the politician behind the rule).
-Some are purpose-built annexes walled off from the main shop with a separate entrance.
+The only exception is stores with a sales area below 100 square metres, which can open on Sundays.
+You'll see chains like Joker, Bunnpris, and some Kiwi locations running small Sunday stores, sometimes called Brustadbu (named after the politician behind the rule).
+Some of these are purpose-built rooms walled off from the main shop with a separate entrance, while others simply are tiny grocery stores.

-The selection is thin, the aisles are cramped, and prices run 10 to 25% higher than at a full-size Rema 1000 or Coop Extra during the week.
+The selection in the Sunday stores is slim and the aisles are typically cramped, while prices usually are 10 to 25% higher than at a full-size discount store during the week.

-Gas station mini-markets (Circle K, Shell, Esso) stay open too.
+Gas station mini-markets (Circle K, Shell, Esso) and 7-Elevens stay open too.

 Shops at major Norwegian airports are exempt from the regulations and stay fully open on Sundays and public holidays.

-Restaurants, cafés, bakeries, and museums all stay open on Sundays.
-Food delivery apps like Foodora and Wolt work on Sundays and most public holidays too.
-Locals spend Sundays outdoors, at brunch, or wandering through galleries.
-Nothing about the city shuts down except the shops.
+Restaurants, cafés, bakeries, and museums all are open on Sundays.
+Food delivery apps such as Foodora and Wolt are open for orders on Sundays and most public holidays too.
+Locals typically spend Sundays at home, at their cabins, outdoors in the woods or going to cafes.
+Only the shops close, everything else in the cities stays open.

 Buying Alcohol

-The store might be open until 23:00, but the beer shuts off well before that.
-Norway runs two separate closing times for alcohol.
+The grocery stores might be open until 23:00, but the beer sales shut off well before that.

 Beer and cider in supermarkets

-Beer and cider up to 4.75% ABV are sold in ordinary supermarkets, but the tills automatically block alcohol after the legal cutoff:
+Beer and cider up to 4.75% ABV are sold in ordinary supermarkets, but sales cut off at these times regardless of the store's opening hours:

 • Weekdays: 20:00